kinfeitwong/build-info-injector/README.md

 ## English

 A zero-dependency npm plugin that automatically injects version, build time, and project name information into all HTML files during build.
 Compatible with Webpack 4/5, Vite, and Rollup.
-Simple to configure and ready to use out of the box.
+Simple to configure.

 ### Installation